Financial New Year’s Resolutions

 Expenses

-What are your regular basic expenses to attain your standard of living?
+What are your regular basic expenses to maintain your standard of living?
 Work on eliminating any high-interest debt before thinking about discretionary spending or a savings plan.
-What are your additional expenses to maintain your lifestyle?
-This is likely the area that needs to be refined within your budget to be able to effectively save for your financial goals.
+What are your additional lifestyle expenses?
+This is often the area that can be refined within your budget to free up more money for your goals.

 Build an Emergency Fund